 When it comes to this pose, you have the option of having your baby in a variety of props.
 Once we pick the prop(s) you like, we can pose the baby in the prop naked, fully wrapped, or in a round wrap.

 For this pose, the baby can be fully wrapped or in a round wrap and I love them both.
-I love varying this one up with different colored wraps and headbands or hats.

 This is my go-to siblings pose because it is both safe and sweet!
 Most siblings do great with it and parents love this angle.